redhauser/peaceduke-discord-bot/patchnotes.md

 ## Post 1.4 Update Patches patch notes:

+`1.4.2` - Another extremely small update.
+Made the `rolehandler` command check whether an emoji is a custom emoji.
+So yea, support for custom emojis in the role-trackers was added.

 `1.4.1` - Very minor update.
 Quite surpisingly, updating the bot from the (to be honest) outdated `1.3.8` version to this went pretty smooth.
 This patch updated the npm package.json, by deleting @discordjs/opus dependency (which caused quite some issues), and updating most of the packages to their respective newest version.
 Also fixed a small config.js issue.
 I'm honestly happy I didn't have to update a lot.
 Also slightly updated the README.

 ## Update 1.4 patch notes: